If you’re running your store on WordPress, you know how important it is to have great WooCommerce follow up emails.

 Don’t send out chapters of promotional content.

-This usually happens when marketers aren’t usually sure what will appeal to their customer, so they pack the email body full of everything in hopes that one of those things will hit the right note.
+This usually happens when marketers aren’t sure what will appeal to their customer, so they pack the email body full of everything in hopes that one of those things will hit the right note.

 When it comes to writing, the advice is always: write what you want to say, then cut it into half.